 White Rock Lake Park Loop Trail 9.4 miles

 The White Rock Lake Park Loop Trail is a part of the City of Dallas trails system.
 This loop trail is one of Dallas’ most popular trails.
-The trail follows the shoreline of White Rock Lake and connects may of the features and amenities within the park.
+The trail follows the shoreline of White Rock Lake and connects many of the features and amenities within the park.
 This trail also connects to the Union Pacific Trail, the Santa Fe Trail, the Katy Spur Trail, and the White Rock Creek Trail (North).
-Stick to the West side which is better maintained.
+Stick to the west side which is better maintained.
+Best hiking trail in Dallas to catch a sunset!

 Trinity Strand Trail 7 miles